fluencelabs/deal/subgraph/README.md

 3. WARN!
 Currently, after deploy of the new subgraph for the git commit you ought to update url in the [ts-client/src/indexerClient/config.ts](ts-client/src/indexerClient/config.ts) to sync ts-client and newly deployed subgraph (**ts-client has test for that mapping**).
 4. When need to **delete deprecated subgraph** you manually process the following command: `npm run delete:{stage,kras,dar,local}`.

-TODO: make flow better and use template actually instead.
 TODO: move this flow into CI/CD process.

 ## To Localhost